buildpacks-community/kpack/docs/builders.md

 ### ClusterBuilder

-The ClusterBuilder resource is cluster scoped and can only be used in any namespace.
+The ClusterBuilder resource is cluster scoped and can be used in any namespace.

 ```yaml
 apiVersion: build.pivotal.io/v1alpha1